U.S. judge blocks programs letting 'Grand Theft Auto' players 'cheat'

 A lawyer for Zipperer did not immediately respond to requests for comment.

-Take-Two did not immediately respond to similar requests.
+Take-Two said in a statement it will keep pursuing legal actions to avert “disruptions” to its multiplayer gaming community.

 The New York-based company has lost at least $500,000 because of Zipperer’s programs, according to its March 23 complaint.

 The case is Take-Two Interactive Software Inc v Zipperer, U.S. District Court, Southern District of New York, No. 18-02608.